 Wow, it quickly became a time commitment that I couldn’t commit to.
 I knew I couldn’t keep it up, especially with 4 kids in tow.
 I had to tone it down a notch.
 Soon, I came up with a way to continue my regular shopping at Walmart, but with a much better plan!

-Here are my best tips for saving BIG at Walmart:
+Here are my best tips for saving BIG on groceries at Walmart: